josina1234/docs/getting_started/deploying_hippocampus.rst

 #.
 Shutdown at least all battery powered Raspberry Pis (usually this means the one inside the vehicle) with :code:`sudo shutdown 0` (make sure you run this command on the Pi and not on your own device by accident).

 #.
-Disconnect all batteries and use the battery charger to charge the battery to storage voltage if you do not will reuse it immediately.
+Disconnect all batteries and use the battery charger to charge the battery to storage voltage if you will not reuse it immediately.

 #.
 If you have any batteries left that are not charged to storage voltage after your experiments are done, charge them to storage voltage.
 Do not store them at a voltage level above or below it.